lcandy2/webvpn-converter/PRIVACY.md

 ## Collection of Information

-We do not collect personal data about you unless you voluntarily provide us with such information, such as when submitting a URL to our converter.
+We collect personal data about you in two ways:

+1. You voluntarily provide us with such information, such as when submitting a URL to our converter.
 This information is only used to perform the operation you request and is not stored or shared with any third parties.

+2. We use Google Analytics, a service which transmits website traffic data to Google servers.
+Google Analytics does not identify individual users or associate your IP address with any other data held by Google.

 ## Use of Information

 We use the information provided by you to perform the conversion process and facilitate the use of our services.
+Additionally, we use data collected by Google Analytics to understand how our service is being used and to improve it.
 We do not use your data for marketing, advertising, or any other uses beyond what is necessary to provide our service.

 ## Data Security